We are excited to be expanding our Child and Adolescent Specialty Practice (CASP)!

-Base salary plus percentage-based bonus, 2 weeks paid vacation, paid holidays and sick pay, group health insurance plan, 401k plan, annual educational and professional memberships stipends.
+Compensation: Base salary plus percentage-based bonus, 2 weeks paid vacation, paid holidays and sick pay, group health/vision/dental insurance plans, 401k plan, annual educational and professional membership stipends.

 - Provide your curriculum vitae and 3 references.

 - Email to Dr. Melissa Johnson, CEO at HR@InstituteForGirlsDevelopment.com.

 - In the subject line, please note your last name and specify your interest, i.e. Perez Licensed Therapist: Child and Adolescent Specialty Practice.